Sanaaq community programming: Call for projects

 Eligible projects

-Light sports activities, cultural dissemination and mediation, visual arts, performing arts, multidisciplinary arts, community projects, urban agriculture, cultural leisure and amateur artistic practice.
+Light sports activities, cultural dissemination and mediation, visual arts, performing arts, multidisciplinary arts, community projects, urban agriculture, cultural recreation and amateur artistic practice.

 Concrete examples of projects: Inclusive and adapted dance classes, culinary discovery workshops, gentle gymnastics classes, live arts performances, visual and digital arts exhibitions, computer/digital literacy courses, community services, etc.

-The projects proposed must be open to all, accessible, free of charge and, if possible, must not be aimed at a small number of people (except in the case of limited space capacity, such as the culinary lab).
+The projects proposed must be open to all, accessible, free of charge and, if possible, must not be aimed at a small number of people (except in the case of limited space capacity, like the culinary lab).

 Ineligible projects